beatricebottura/biofilm_channel_width/README.md

 - save the spreadsheet

 The pre-processing steps can be repeated for any number of x positions (= radial positions), which can then be analysed by the script one by one.

+An example input file is found in this repository, and is named "test_data".
+You can use it to run the script.
+For reference, the dataset was acquired at a radius of 300 um, so you can change the value "radius" to 300 to obtain accurate results for this dataset.

 The script outputs an array of widths, calculated across the line profile which is read in at the beginning of the script.
 These widths can be saved into a new spreadsheet for further analysis.